chriscrichter/recycle-nation/README.md

 ## Description

-The average person doesn't know what is recyclable.
-This app tells you what to recycle and where you can easily recycle everything from newspapers to plastic bottles to computer equipment.
+The average person doesn't know the basics of recycling.
+This app will tell you how and where to easily recycle everything from newspapers to plastic bottles to computer equipment.
+In addition to providing useful information about recycling, there will be a place to chat with other recyclers.

 ## User Story